eonrider/eonrider.github.io/index.md

 I believe in the value of interoperability and standards have a big role in that.
 I use the term very *loosely*.
 Some standards I care about greatly include grammar in spoken and written languages and coding standards.

 ### 🌏 Ecology
 I'm not an expert but I've become increasingly observant of the impact I, as an individual and the human species as a whole, have on the world.
 I'm much more considerate of how the food on my plate gets there.
 I stick to drinking water so that I reduce the amount of single-use waste that comes from consuming alternatives.
 I know my individual actions are insignificant in the grand scheme of things.
-I may look into joining a movement on climate change in the future.
+I have my eyes on some volunteering efforts in this space for late 2021.

 ### 🤏 Minimalism
 Due to my interests in digital privacy and ecology, I practice minimalism in both digital and non-digital spaces.